Explore splendid nature and rich culture-Biking Kathmandu-Chitwan-Pokhara

 With Nepal Sanctuary Treks, your Annapurna Circuit Trek is fully customized.
 As a Travelife Certified Company, we are committed to sustainable tourism and supporting local communities.
 Our focus is on both adventure and cultural immersion, ensuring a unique and enriching experience.
 Your trek also supports local communities through stays in community lodges, promoting responsible tourism that benefits both you and the people of Nepal.
 Our experienced team, who knows the Annapurna Circuit Trek well, will guide you every step of the way.

 We focus on small group sizes and strict safety protocols, offering personalized care and attention.
-Our long-standing relationships with trusted suppliers ensure you have high-quality accommodations and reliable transportation during your Annapurna Circuit Trek.
+Our long-standing relationships with trusted suppliers ensure you have handpicked accommodations and reliable transportation during your Annapurna Circuit Trek.

 Ready for Your Next Adventure?

 Explore the breathtaking Annapurna Circuit Trek in Nepal’s Annapurna region.
 Book your trek with Nepal Sanctuary Treks today.
 This is only a sample itinerary of Annapurna Circuit Trek.
-We shall tailor-make the program according to your preferences and requirements.
+We shall tailor-made the program according to your preferences and requirements.

 Note: Below Annapurna Circuit Trek’s hours, altitudes and distances are approximate, and absolutely for the general idea only.